Library Reform Group

 G-Tech Opens Second PCL Computer Lab

-Filed under: 1 — LibraryReformer @ 4:42 pm
+Filed under: 1 — Patricia @ 4:42 pm

 On December 17, Mayor Cicilline and other public officials joined PCL staff, trustees and patrons to celebrate the opening of a GTech After School Advantage computer lab at Mount Pleasant Library.
 This is the second of three GTech computer labs to be installed at PCL libraries this year; one at Wanskuck library opened in the fall, and another at Fox Point Library is slated to open a few months from now.